dippynark/kubecast/README.md

 make all
 ```

-We can view the generated object file using `llvm-objdump`
+The generated object file can be viewed using `llvm-objdump`

 ```
 llvm-objdump -S ./bpf/bpf_tty.o